-Various types of papillae in the rectum of insects are involved in reabsorption of water and the movement of ions for osmoregulation

-Notice the cuticle of the anal gland in the photo on the right is about half as thick as that of the adjacent cuticle.
+Various types of papillae in the rectum of insects are involved in reabsorption of water and the movement of ions for osmoregulation the right is about half as thick as that of the adjacent cuticle.
 Also, note that it is delineated from the surrounding cuticle, thus preventing materials from moving laterally instead of just in and out/or vice versa of the gland.
 In the photo above, notice how the anal organ in fig. 6 is delineated from the rest of the cuticle.
 Remember, its cuticle is produced by epidermal cells that produce it while the adjacent cells produce the normal cuticle.